More Than Just Technique

 Proper etiquette, attitude, and behavior are the cornerstones and hallmarks of most martial arts, and aikido is no exception.

-Aikidoka here in Clearwater, Tampa Bay, Florida, train to harmonize with, rather than confront an aggressive line of force, converting it into a circular motion that renders attackers helpless.
+Aikidoka here in Tarpon Springs, Tampa Bay, Florida, train to harmonize with, rather than confront an aggressive line of force, converting it into a circular motion that renders attackers helpless.
 Aikidoka learn to apply thousands of variations of wrist locks, arm pins, and unbalancing throws to subdue and neutralize attackers without serious injury.
 These practices are coupled with learning the Aikido art of falling, or "ukemi", which trains the body and mind to receive such techniques in a safe manner.

 Tampa Bay's #1 Traditional Martial Arts